bark-simulator/bark-ml/Readme.md

 Discrete and continuous environments for autonomous driving — ranging from highway, over merging, to intersection scenarios.

+The BARK-ML package can be installed using `pip install bark-ml`.

 ## Gym Environments

-Install the BARK-ML package using `pip install bark-ml`.

 ### Highway Scenario